20 Natural Laxatives for Constipation Relief- Did you know that most you can find in your kitchen pantry? Keep reading to find out.

 Eating foods that have high amounts of fiber such as; whole grains, fresh fruits, and vegetables can prevent constipation.

-Stress can cause irregularity of your bowel function.
+Stress can cause irregularity in your bowel function.

 Not having stress can be a good laxative for constipation.